 - For additional benefits try a drop of Oil of oregano Buy oil of oregano here which can help kill candida, treat gingivitis, natural antibiotic.
 Frankincense-Buy frankincense oil here great for overall oral health boosts immunity, preventive for oral issues.
 Tea Tree- Buy Tea Tree oil here helps treat gingivitis, bad breath, and thrush.

-- After brushing and flossing take 1 Tbsp of oil and swish for 10-20 minutes a day.
+- After brushing and flossing take 1 tablespoon of oil and swish for 10-20 minutes a day.
 Swish the oil gently through your mouth and teeth, if your jaws get sore, just rest and then start swishing until the time is up.

 - Do not swallow the oil because it is full of bacteria.